 Toronto's public transport network includes TTC subway, streetcar, bus, and GO Transit services.
 Union Station connects regional rail with downtown hotels and airport travel.
 Exhibition Station is the key rail stop for stadium-area arrivals.

 Streetcar routes serving Exhibition Place should also matter on matchdays.
-Walking from King West, Queen West, or Liberty Village may work for some fans.
-That said, final tournament routing and security perimeters are yet to be confirmed.
+Walking from King West, Queen West, or Liberty Village may work for some fans depending on final security perimeters.
+Check GO Transit and TTC event advisories close to each match date.

 Getting to the Stadium on Matchday